rauloaul/os232/links.md

 - [OS Slides](https://www.os-book.com/OS10/slide-dir/) --- this are the slides from OS course to study for quizzes and read for add more insight about OS or what we're going to learn this semester.
 - [Regex Tutorial](https://youtu.be/bgBWp9EIlMM) --- Youtube videos about regex
 - [Linux Command](https://docs.rockylinux.org/books/admin_guide/03-commands/) --- Useful for Linux Operating System.
+- [File Allocations Tutorial]((https://www.geeksforgeeks.org/file-allocation-methods/) --- Explaination of File Allocation Method.
+Here's a quick explanation on geeks for geeks with pros and cons